MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/setting-up/setup-new-project.md

 ### 1. Create a new Unity project

-Create a new Unity project with Unity 2020.3.35f1 or newer / Unity 2021.3.4f1 or newer.
+Create a new Unity project with Unity 2021.3.4f1 or newer.
 Close the Unity project before proceeding to the next step.

 ### 2. Import required dependencies and MRTK3 packages with Mixed Reality Feature Tool